BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_05.md

 - Where's Aelita?
 (Neutral)
 - Are we done here?
 (Aelita -1)

 Exit Neved's office, head back down the stairs, and enter the colorful door.
 Talk to the crew, then exit the room.
-If you go into the battle room and exit to the right, you can access some grass with wild Pokemon.

-!enc(435)

 Head back to your bed on the lower level and get some sleep.